 Declarations by the Independent Directors that they meet the criteria of independenceas provided in sub-section (6) of Section 149 of the Companies Act 2013 has been receivedby the Company.

 The Board of Directors has framed a policy which lays down a framework in relation toremuneration of Directors Key Managerial Personnel and Senior Management of the Company.The remuneration policy is also uploaded on the website www.ashirwadcapital.in

-The report given by the auditors on the financial statement of the Company is a part ofthe annual report.
-There has been no qualification reservation adverse remark ordisclaimer given by the auditors in their report.
+The report given by the auditors on the financial statement of the Company is a part ofthe Annual Report.
+There has been no qualification reservation adverse remarks ordisclaimer given by the auditors in their report.

 In terms of Section 204 of the Companies Act 2013 and Rules made there under M/s.Sandeep Dar and Co.
 Practicing Company Secretaries have been appointed as SecretarialAuditor of the Company.
 The report of the Secretarial Auditors is enclosed as Annexure 3to this report.
-The report is self-explanatory however the Company has initiatednecessary steps to comply with various non-compliances as per the provisions of various statutementioned under the Secretarial Audit Report.
+The report is self-explanatory.
+However Company has initiated necessarysteps to comply with various non-compliances as per the provisions of various statutementioned under the Secretarial Audit Report.